-This list illustrates that the transition to a cleaner energy future has no single solution; there has been no silver bullet.
-Instead, through the careful implementation of new technology and effective management of our community's current energy sources, we will continue to see progress.
+Launched and managed our highly successful STEP energy efficiency and conservation program; • Became industry leaders in the addition of renewables like wind the transition to a cleaner energy future has no single solution; there has been no silver bullet.
+Instead, through the careful implementation effective management of our community's current energy sources, we will continue to see progress.